aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 ---
-title: "How I Use OpenClaw Securely as an AI Security Researcher: A Practitioner's Guide"
+title: "How I Deployed OpenClaw as an AI Security Researcher: A Practitioner's Guide"
 description: A hands-on guide to deploying OpenClaw as an AI-powered research assistant while controlling the blast radius — architecture decisions, Docker hardening, tool policies, and lessons from the ClawHavoc supply chain attack.
 date: 2026-03-04
 categories: